okfn/webstore/README.rst

-webstore is a web-api enabled datastore backed onto sqlite or mongodb.
+webstore is a RESTful data store for tabular and table-like data.
+It can be used as a dynamic storage for table data, allowing filtered, partial or full retrieval and format conversion.

 Requirements
 ============

-* Cyclone and twisted
+* Flask

 Run the web server::

-  python webstore/api.py
+  python webstore/web.py

 Run tests (start server first!)::